Team

 Undergraduate student

 Drew joined the lab in January 2021.
 She is originally from Massachusetts.
 Drew graduated with her B.S in Biochemistry and Molecular Biology in May of 2022 and has started a research associate position at Morphic Therapeutics in Waltham, MA.
 While in the lab, Drew received a Magellan Scholar award and a mini-Magellan grant to establish the signature of neural activation following social preference in a model of Fragile X Syndrome.
+Drew is now a senior scientist in immunology at Eli Lilly.

 Jesseca Crawford